 Enid is a medium-sized city located in the state of Oklahoma.
 With a population of 51,004 people and eight constituent neighborhoods, Enid is the ninth largest community in Oklahoma.

-The education level of Enid citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 20.87% of adults 25 and older in Enid have a college degree.
+The education level of Enid citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.87% of adults 25 and older in Enid have a college degree.

 The per capita income in Enid in 2010 was $24,095, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $96,380 for a family of four.
 However, Enid contains both very wealthy and poor people as well.

 Enid is a very ethnically-diverse city.
 The people who call Enid home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Enid residents report their race to be White, followed by Black or African-American.
 Enid also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.02% of the city’s residents.
 Important ancestries of people in Enid include Irish, English, French , and Dutch.